 The student must successfully complete at least 50 percent (50%) of courses in the enrolled degree program at Grantham to earn a master's degree.
 No more than six (6) courses from one completed Grantham master's degree program may be applied to the completion of a second master's program.
 Students completing one master's program at Grantham will not be enrolled into a second or subsequent master's program where more than six (6) courses in the second or subsequent program are identical to the completed master's program(s).
-Credit for a completed capstone course(s) in one graduate degree program; students will be required to complete a capstone course while enrolled in the second or subsequent graduate degree program.
+Credit for a completed capstone course(s) in one graduate degree program will not be applied to a second or subsequent graduate degree program; students will be required to complete a capstone course while enrolled in the second or subsequent graduate degree program.